milanocookies93/WebServer/README.md

 WebServer written in C that can deploy a static website from a git repository.

-Originally a CS 241 MP, but it is now modified to be memory efficient and work with github.
+Originally a CS 241 MP, but it is now modified to be memory efficient.

 You can run the server by compiling and executing the following: